mhx/dwarfs/doc/mkdwarfs.md

     the data infrequently.
 This `-l` option is meant to be the "easy" interface to configure `mkdwarfs`, and it will actually pick defaults for six distinct options: `--block-size-bits`, `--compression`,
-    `--schema-compression`, `--metadata-compression`,
+    `--schema-compression`, `--metadata-compression`, `--window-size` and
-    `--blockhash-window-sizes` and `--order`.
+    `--order`.
 See the output of `mkdwarfs --help` for a table listing the exact defaults used for each compression level.

   * `-S`, `--block-size-bits=`*value*:
     The block size used for the compressed filesystem.
 The actual block size